Fomin-Lab/innopolis/src/main/java/ru/innopolis/university/fomin/part1/lesson22/readme.md

-Solution into the branch '[lesson22](https://github.com/iSFomin/innopolis/tree/lesson22)'
+Also, solution into the branch '[lesson22](https://github.com/iSFomin/innopolis/tree/lesson22)'